ibm-hyper-protect/secure-build-cli/HPSB-VPC.md

 ```

 ## How to stop and clean up a build process
-SBS can take one build task at a time.
+HPSB can take one build task at a time.
 If you want to start another build before an on-going
 build completes successfully or prematurely with an error, you need to stop and clean up
 the on-going build first.

-1. You can always check the status of SBS using the `status` command.
+1. You can always check the status of HPSB using the `status` command.
 ```buildoutcfg
 ./build.py status --env <path>/sbs-config.json
 ```

-2. Clean up SBS if you want to run another build without waiting for an on-going build to complete.
+2. Clean up HPSB if you want to run another build without waiting for an on-going build to complete.
 ```buildoutcfg
 ./build.py clean --env <path>/sbs-config.json
 ```